hashicorp/terraform-provider-tfe/website/docs/ephemeral-resources/organization_token.html.markdown

 Terraform ephemeral resource for managing a TFE organization token.
 This resource is used to generate a new organization token that is guaranteed not to be written to state.
-Since organization tokens are singleton resources, using this ephemeral resource will replace any existing organization token.
+Since organization tokens are singleton resources, using this ephemeral resource will replace any existing organization token, including those managed by `tfe_organization_token`.

 ~> **NOTE:** Ephemeral resources are a new feature and may evolve as we continue to explore their most effective uses.
 [Learn more](https://developer.hashicorp.com/terraform/language/v1.10.x/resources/ephemeral).